Ghost Towns In Delaware

 Glenville, Delaware, is a neighborhood based on Bread and Cheese Island near Red Clay Creek.
 Not quite a town, but the subdivision has earned the ghost town title due to the natural disasters that have left the community abandoned.

 Glenville homes share a backyard with Red Clay Creek, known for excessive flooding.
-When Hurricane Floyd, Tropical Storm Henri, and Hurricane Isabel hit in 1999 and 2003, plans to abandon the area went into full effect.
+When Hurricane Floyd, Tropical Storm Henri, and Hurricane Isabel hit in 1999 and 2003, plans to abandon the area were fully implemented.

 After homes were vacant, Glenville was fenced off and began preparation to be turned into a park.
 There may be foundations and possible street remnants, but the houses were to undergo demolition to make way for park property.